vkbo/novelWriter/docs/source/index.rst

 Any operating system that can run Python 3 and has the Qt 5 libraries should be able to run novelWriter.
 It runs fine on Linux, Windows and macOS, and users have tested it on other platforms too. novelWriter can be run directly from the Python source, installed from the pip tool.
-See also :ref:`a_setup_linux`, :ref:`a_setup_win`, or :ref:`a_setup_mac`.

-You can also download a minimal archive package of novelWriter tailored for your operating system.
-This package can be extracted anywhere on your computer.
-It contains a setup script that will create the necessary icons and file associations.
-See the setup instructions for your operating system for further details.
+See :ref:`a_started` for more details.

 .. note::
    Version 1.5 introduced a few changes that will require you to make a few minor modifications to